 I was feeling inspired a few weekends past and made a big batch of waffles on our Belgian-style machine.
 I made them all up, stashed each one as made in a warm oven, meaning we got to eat all at once and not one at a time!
 Also, I found the waffles crisped up nicely in the oven.
 As for leftovers, I let them cool, then cut into quarters and freeze.
 Walker’s breakfasts have been easy as well, 2 halves in the toaster on defrost/toast.

 Waffles can be time-consuming, but at least you get lots of leftovers!

 The only downside to the recipe is they are heavier in texture.
 Waffles are usually “lightened up” with eggs.
-No loss though with some maple syrup and sunflower butter on top
+No loss though, slather with maple syrup and sunflower butter on top.

 - ¼ cup water

 - 2 cups unsweetened coconut milk, or other non-dairy milk

 - 4 tsp granulated sugar

 Preheat oven to 200°, heat waffle iron according to directions.

 In a large mixing bowl, whisk together water, coconut milk, and olive oil.

 In a medium mixing bowl, whisk the flours, baking powder, sugar and salt together.
 Add to the liquid ingredients, stir until just mixed.